SAP-samples/btp-azure-opensap/Week1/Unit2/README.md

 ![SAP Log On](./images/trial_saplogon.png)

-If you have an account on www.sap.com (e.g. a P, S, C, D or I number) you can enter it or the associated email along with your password.
-If you don’t have an account yet, you can select one of the other login methods or click **Register** to create an account.
+<a name="btptrial">If you don’t have an account you will see a register dialog on the left-hand side of the dialog.
+Fill in the required fields, and click Submit.</a>

 > **IMPORTANT: In Week 4 of this openSAP course you will register for an SAP Analytics Cloud trial account - these can only be created with sap.com accounts that have no @gmail.com or @yahoo.com mail addresses associated.
 In case you have a sap.com account with a gmail.com or yahoo.com mail address we would highly recommend to create a new one with another mail address.**